 The overall benefits speed of processing during 2017/18 has shown an improvement with an out turn of 15.4 days against a target of 13.9 days for the processing of new claims and changes in circumstance.
 This is an improvement of almost 7 days compared to the out turn for 2016/17.

 Performance in 2017/18 stayed fairly consistent throughout the year, with new claims being processed on average in under 30 days for the first time since the creation of the Council.
 Processing of changes in circumstances averaged 14.1 days which was the best performance for 3 years.
 This improvement from last year has been due to the service being able to maintain a consistent level of processing resource for most of the year and the increasing take up of intelligent on-line claim forms by claimants.

-The benefits speed of processing for July to September 2018 was 20.1 days against a target of 16 days.
-This was a dip of 3 days in the overall time taken to process benefits compared to the same period in 2017/18, although performance still compares well to the same period in 2016/17 of 32 days.
-Performance has improved slightly compared to Quarter 1 of 2018/19 and is expected to show continued improvement the next time this measure is reported.
+The benefits speed of processing for October to December 2018 was 19.1 days against a target of 15 days.
+This was a slight dip of 0.7 days in the overall time taken to process benefits compared to the same period in 2017/18, although performance still compares well to the same period in 2016/17 of 21.4 days.
+Performance has again improved slightly compared to the previous quarter of 2018/19 and is expected to show continued improvement the next time this measure is reported.